 - If you tow a trailer, your vehicle will require more frequent maintenance due to the additional load.
-For this information, please refer to the scheduled maintenance information in the "Scheduled Maintenance Guide" or "Owner's Manual Supplement". - Retighten all fixing bolts of the towing ball and bracket after approximately 1000 km (600 miles) of trailer driving.
+For this information, please refer to the scheduled maintenance information in the "Owner's Manual Supplement/Maintenance Schedule". - Retighten all fixing bolts of the towing ball and bracket after approximately 1000 km (600 miles) of trailer driving.